mcgizzle/Distributed-File-System/README.md

  ## Directory Server
  The __directory server__ keeps track of which files are are stored on which nodes.
 This allows a client to make a call for the listing of all available files.
 The **directory server** also keeps track of which file nodes are currently active.
 This ensures the server never sends a client the location of an unavailable node.

- *List Files*
+ **List Files**

-    1. List all currently available files on the system.
+    List all currently available files on the system.

- *New Files*
+ **New Files**

-    1. Check whether the requested filepath is available
+    Check whether the requested filepath is available

-    2. If the filepath is available, insert the new file and save it to the appropriate nodes (discussed in replication)
+    If the filepath is available, insert the new file and save it to the appropriate nodes (discussed in replication)

- *Writing Files*
+ **Writing Files**

-    1. Request an update to the appropriate file nodes
+    Update all of the appropriate file nodes.

- *Reading Files*
+ **Reading Files**

-    1. Send the files contents for read-only access.
+    Send the files location (on potentially numerous nodes).

  Links to the source: